bs3vcenk/massh/README.md

-                        Use SSTRING as the Shodan query string --ssh-key KEY         Try auth with KEY as SSH key -c CMD                Run CMD after a successful connection
+                        Use SSTRING as the Shodan query string --ssh-key KEY         Try auth with KEY as SSH key -c CMD                Run CMD after a successful connection --limit RESULTS       Maximum number of results to get from Shodan (default 100)
 ```

 Additionally, the script can be edited (specifically the variable `api_key`) to not require an API key in the arguments.